 - phone number

 It is important that contact details are collected in a way that protects them from viewing by other patrons.
 This could include placing completed paper slips into an enclosed container.

 All businesses, including those using the SafeWA App, must make an alternative method (such a paper-based or another digital registration solution) available for visitors who cannot or do not wish to use an electronic contact register — for example, customers who do not have a compatible smartphone.

 Businesses can also use other digital or electronic sign-in methods of contact registration, providing they comply with legal requirements, including storing the information for 28 days and making it available on demand to the Department of Health WA.

-Contact registration must be in place for specified businesses and venues by Saturday 5 December 2020.
+Contact registration must be in place for businesses and venues (specified above).